TemiTayo2304/Car-Price-Prediction-Report/README.md

 **CONCLUSION**

-The regression model developed explains approximately 79% of the variance in car prices.
-However, further
+The regression model developed explains approximately 79% of the variance in car prices, 21% can is dependent on other unknown variables.
+However, further improvements or alternative modelling approaches can be considered.

 **RECOMMENDATION**